PekaVengers/HackOdisha/README.md

 <img width="1680" alt="Screenshot 2023-09-10 at 15 59 18" src="https://github.com/PekaVengers/HackOdisha/assets/91741581/3df5faa8-0508-4881-9ca9-080638a965c8">
 <img width="1680" alt="Screenshot 2023-09-10 at 16 17 29" src="https://github.com/PekaVengers/HackOdisha/assets/91741581/debbd3f2-f2ec-499b-baf5-e2b94a82a300">
 <img width="1680" alt="Screenshot 2023-09-10 at 16 17 52" src="https://github.com/PekaVengers/HackOdisha/assets/91741581/aea83434-c6ab-4a81-b929-78ca7adef360">

+## Acknowledgments
+  We would like to express our gratitude to the open-source community for their valuable contributions and support in making PlanetCare a reality.

+## License
+  PlanetCare is licensed under the MIT License.
+Feel free to use, modify, and distribute the code in compliance with the terms of the license.

+  Thank you for your interest in PlanetCare!
+We hope it enables you to collaborate efficiently and achieve great success in your freelance projects.
+Happy collaborating!